michelmsft/GoodFood/README.md

 ![image](https://github.com/user-attachments/assets/e61f1162-93d1-4847-a57a-bbb6de614d34)

 This AI agent enhances the **drive-thru experience** with fast, intelligent, and voice-driven automation!

 ## Phase 1: Backend Database for Fast Food ops

-You can use Azure CLI command sequence to create an Azure Cosmos DB account, a database named `goodfooddb`, and two containers (`events` and `views`) with their respective partition keys.

 ### Step 0: Download Install Cosmos DB for NoSQL Emulator
 for the sake of this example, we are going to use a local Cosmos DB for NoSQL Emulator as our backend DB.